BCG-style Clustering — Market Share × Growth

 plt.show()

-Figure 3: Products positioned by transformed share × growth.
+Figure 3: Products positioned by transformed share × growth (same coordinates the clustering used).
 Quadrants split at the data-driven mean of each axis.
 Cluster numbers are ranked: 1 = top performers, 4 = lagging.
 On real data (~2,100 products) only the top performers are annotated to keep the plot readable; all points are still in the cluster fit.

 Who is in each cluster?